 Fun on Runways As Fall Ready-to-Wear Shows Get Under Way

-PARIS (AP) _ Flowers, folklore and fun kept the runways peppy as fall ready-to-wear collections by Lolita Lempicka and Kenzo kicked off a marathon week of shows in the French capital.
+PARIS (AP) _ Flowers, folklore and fun kept the runways peppy Wednesday as fall ready- to-wear collections by Lolita Lempicka and Kenzo kicked off the marathon week of shows in the French capital.

-Leg-lovers will adore the ever-present minis shown Wednesday, and those who like longer lengths for winter will see plenty.
+Leg-lovers will adore the ever-present minis, and those who like longer lengths for winter will see plenty.
 The color scene ranges from conservative to hot combinations.

 Lempicka’s best ideas for attractive yuppies were in daytime wear.
 Her suits featured red-piped houndstooth-checked jackets and fitted boleros, or figure-hugging blazers with sheer black and white polka-dotted minis or easy long pants.

 Combinations of light olive and cornflower blue or crimson and shocking pink came out in knits, light broadcloth or cashmere - mainly in good blazers with full skirts.